brandon95547/ebay_automation/README.md

 # eBay Automation Project

-This project automates interactions with eBay in a controlled and safe way.
+This project automates interactions with eBay and Poshmark in a controlled and safe way.

 ## Purpose